 It consists of the mainland portion & Milne Bay itself, and somewhere between 400 to 600 islands (depending which book you read…) which fall into four main groups – the Trobriands, the D’Entrecasteaux Islands, Woodlark Island and the Louisiade Archipelago.

-Diving PNG: Milne Bay & WWII
+Milne Bay Province Overview: Milne Bay & WWII

 Milne Bay was a very important base for the Australian Army during WWII and the Battle of Milne Bay in August 1942 was the first time that the seemingly invincible Japanese forces were decisively defeated and forced to abandon their complete objective.

 It was also the launching pad for the Allied forces that ultimately defeated the Japanese force that landed at Buna, in Oro Province and established the forward base that was used to launch the overland attack on Port Moresby using the Kokoda Track over the Owen Stanley Range.

 Prior to 1968, when Alotau was made the capital of Milne Bay Province, the island of Samarai in the China Strait served as the provincial capital.

 Roughly 2km wide and 7km long, the China Strait is the passage between the southeast tip of the mainland & the China Straits group of islands.

 It connects the Coral Sea to the south with Milne Bay & the Solomon Sea to the north and was named by Captain John Moresby.

 Moresby, who surveyed the region and claimed the southeast part of New Guinea for Britain in 1873, wrote in his journal that believed he had found “a new highway between Australia & China”.